In the carriage, Kaidus was finishing up on the book: Life and Death of Malizur Lize Daran Fotbusen.

-It was probably that pride and humility that brought him to talk to Kaidus in the first place.
+It was probably this pride and humility that brought him to talk to Kaidus in the first place.

 Being the sole child in the Klivus household to have been gifted with mana ever since his great grandfather, the family had used most of their resources to send him to Zorin Academy.
 His lack of abilities was something that greatly troubled him.

 Hearing that Kaidus, a commoner child had somehow entered himself into the elite school for nobles, it was something that Mirat greatly respected.

 ‘There are those like him too.’
 The thought that not everyone at the academy would be against him, a young upstart, gave him a measure of comfort.